Office Administration

 4

-1. Share information using project management tools.
+1. Analyze information using project management tools.
 2. Facilitate virtual meetings, screen sharing, video, and blogs using collaboration tools.
-3. Collaborate with others using presentation tools.
-4. Use cloud file storage for tracking and commenting.
+3. Utilize presentation tools.
+4. Analyze cloud file storage for tracking and commenting.
 5. Create surveys and polling questions using consensus-building tools.
 6. Utilize Office 365 applications for productivity and collaboration.

 OFC 294 : Office Administration Colloquium

 This seminar course prepares students for employment and enhances their communication skills.
 Students use technology to find jobs; write a resume, cover letter and reference listing; practice interviewing techniques; work in teams to solve problems; assess on-the-job situations; and attend job fairs.
 Students create a portfolio in the course.
 Computer software will be used for various office functions.
-Prerequisite: OFC 214 with a grade of C or better or permission of department chair.
 Three lecture hours per week.
-Instructional Support Fee applies.
+Instructional Support Fee may apply.

 Credits